• Skip to primary navigation

 • Defective products

-In all of these types of accidents, if someone else’s negligent actions or inactions resulted in your spinal cord injury, you may be able to file a personal injury claim against them to financially recover your losses.
+In all of these types of accidents, if someone else’s negligent actions or inactions resulted in your spinal cord injury, you may be able to file a claim against them to recover personal injury damages for your losses.

 How to Prove a Colorado Negligence Claim